Howard Eskin

-Howard Eskin (born April 29, 1951) is an American sports anchor at Fox29 in Philadelphia and a sports radio personality for WIP-FM 94.1.
-He also works as a sideline reporter for the Eagles Radio Network.
+Howard Eskin (born April 29, 1951) is an American sports commentator, formerly a host for sports radio station WIP-FM (94.1) and a contributor to WTXF-TV (channel 29) in Philadelphia.
+He also worked as a sideline reporter for the Philadelphia Eagles Radio Network.

+Eskin has broadcast more than 8,000 sports radio programs in his career, which is the most by any sports radio personality in American history.

 Early life

 Eskin spent his first eight years growing up in Mt.
 Airy, Philadelphia.
 He then moved to Rhawnhurst, Philadelphia and lived there until he graduated from high school.
-He attended Northeast High School in Philadelphia were he graduated in 1968.
-He grew up as a fan of playing, and watching, sports including baseball, football and basketball.
+He attended Northeast High School in Philadelphia where he graduated in 1968.
+He grew up as a fan of playing, and watching, sports including baseball, football, and basketball.
+He does not like the WNBA.
+He is Jewish.

 Career

-Eskin got his start in local radio at WFIL-AM in 1972 when evening shift disc jockey George Michael hired him to be his engineer.
+Eskin got his start in local radio at WFIL in 1972 when evening shift disc jockey George Michael hired him to be his engineer.

-In the mid-1980s, Eskin co-hosted with John DeBella on WMMR's Morning zoo, their combination was advertised as "Sports Rock".
-On television Eskin helped launch Fox 29 Station WTXF-TV's Ten O’Clock News as part of its original anchor team from 1986 to 1991.

-In 1982, Eskin joined KYW-TV as their sportscaster.
-Eskin joined 610 WIP, a newly created station, in 1986, which had one of the first full-time sports-talk radio themes in the United States.
+In 1982, Eskin joined KYW-TV as a sports anchor.
+Eskin joined WIP in 1986 when it converted to a full-time sports radio format, and was behind the mic for its first program.
 Eskin's years on the air allowed him to frequently have special guest athletes or other sports figures on his program, with memorable interactions with Charles Barkley, Freddie Mitchell, Terrell Owens, Lenny Dykstra, Andre Iguodala, Bernard Hopkins, Jayson Werth and Cole Hamels.

+In 1992, Eskin co-hosted with John DeBella on a re-tooled version of WMMR's Morning zoo advertised as "Sports Rock".
+The collaboration was unsuccessful and ended by 1994.
+On television Eskin helped launch WTXF-TV's Ten O’Clock News as the station's original sports director from 1986 to 1991.

-In 1992, he rejoined KYW-TV and then moved to WCAU-TV in 1996, where he served as a host and contributor to Sports Final until April, 2005.
+In 1992, he rejoined KYW-TV and then WCAU-TV in 1996, where he served as a host and contributor to Sports Final until April 2005.
 In addition to his radio and television presence, Eskin wrote a column for the Philadelphia Daily News in the early 1990s.
-He was also a contributor to The George Michael Sports Machine and ESPN's First Take.
+He also previously served as a contributor to The George Michael Sports Machine, ESPN's First Take, The Dan Patrick Show and The NFL Network.

-On September 20, 2007, Howard Eskin logged his 5,000th radio show, more than anyone else in the country at the time, and celebrated his 25th year in television that same year.
+On September 20, 2007, Eskin logged his 5,000th radio show, more than anyone else in the country at the time, and celebrated his 25th year in television that same year.
 Guests on the show included Charles Barkley, Terrell Owens, and Billy Cunningham.

-On September 2, 2011, Eskin hosted his last 3:00 to 7:00 PM show on WIP after nearly 6,000 shows and 25 years in that slot.
+On September 2, 2011, he hosted his last 3:00 to 7:00 PM show on WIP after nearly 6,000 shows and 25 years in that slot.

+In 2012, Eskin returned to WTXF as a contributor to the station's coverage of Eagles football (of which it carries most of the team's games through its network package.